If you’re an eCommerce marketer running Google Shopping campaigns, you’re probably focused on optimizing your feeds and Google Ads.

 All of the data that you pull from Google Analytics can be used in the product feeds imported into your Shopping campaigns.
 If you’re new to creating product feeds and importing them into Google Shopping, review Google’s documentation on the process.

 Some data attributes are required, but others are optional.
 As much as we highly recommend using custom labels, they are not a requirement.
-However, Custom labels are the backbone of how you can truly optimize your campaigns to best execute your strategy for success.
+However, Custom labels are the backbone of how you can truly optimize your shopping campaigns to best execute your strategy for success.

 Your product feed should include: